 The hysteresis is added after a supply voltage goes out of tolerance.
-Therefore, the user can program how much above the UV threshold the input must rise again before a UV fault is deasserted.
-Similarly, the user can program how much below the OV threshold an input must fall again before an OV fault is deasserted.
+Therefore, the user can program the amount above the UV threshold that the input must rise to before a UV fault is deasserted.
+Similarly, the user can program the amount below the OV threshold that an input must fall to before an OV fault is deasserted.